ActuarialIntelligence/Base/README.md

 Once complete, go to your local repository(I.e. where the repository was cloned to) and open the ActuarialIntelligence.sln file with Visual Studio.

-To see a simple demo of the Domain Driven Design Style Graphics Engine built with C#, set the
+To see a simple demo of the Domain Driven Design Style Graphics Engine built with C#, set the test application as teh startup and simply run:
 ![Screenshot](AppStarting.gif)

 ## Running the tests